preeti13456/machine-learning-/README.md

 # machine-learning-
-This repository conatins the data  science visualizations and exploartions, HAVE DONE IN FIELD OF DAT SCIENCE
+This repository conatins the data  science visualizations and exploartions, have done in field of data science